Handbook

 No Advance Assignments

 Teachers will not send makeup work for days absent in advance.
-It will be the parent’s/guardian’s and student’s responsibility to get the work when the student returns.
-This allows the teacher to set aside work as the week goes on rather than having to prepare it hastily prior to the absence.
+It will be the parent’s and student’s responsibility to obtain the work when the student returns.

 Tardiness

 A student is considered tardy to school if he/she is not in his/her homeroom when the bell rings at 7:30 a.m. or if he/she is checked out from the office before the school day ends.
 There will be exceptions for students arriving on late buses.
 Tardiness related to oversleeping, traffic, weather, or not leaving home on time is unexcused.
 A student who is tardy to school must report to the office to sign in with a parent/guardian and get a class admission slip.
 If a student is late because of a medical appointment, then please provide an excuse note from the medical office.
-When a child comes to school late, it causes him/her to get off to a delayed start and disrupts the classroom.
+When a child arrives to school late, the student's academic learning is delayed and the classroom is disrupted.

 BUS RULES